ondalabs/OLGhostAlertView/README.md

 OLGhostAlertView has to be `show`n in or after `viewDidAppear:` is invoked on the Root View Controller.
 If you attempt to call `show` before that, the instance may not be visible on the screen.

+As of version 1.7, you can have OLGhostAlertView show only within your view of choice by calling `showInView:` instead of `show`.

 ### Init methods